-The Certificate consists of 15 hours of graduate study from the courses listed below.
+The Certificate consists of 15 hours of graduate study from the courses listed below and others as approved by the Graduate Advisor.
 Research & Methods is required of all students pursuing the Certificate.

 - Research and Methods in Women's and Gender Studies (WGST 6240)

 - Feminism and Film (WGST 6250)

 - Women, Gender and Disability (WGST 6260)

 - Queer and Sexuality Theories (WGST 5880)

 - Special Topics Gender (WGST 5980)

 - Directed Reading in Women's and Gender Studies (WGST 6980)

 - Independent Project (WGST 6990)

 - Other related courses with the approval of the WGST Department Chair